Currency:USD $

 • Raise is a critical skill for recovering from party deaths; use Swiftcast to cut down its cumbersome cast time when available.

-As you progress through the levels, each skill should be adapted to the demands of both solo play and your party composition, always aiming for efficient use to ensure survival.
+As you progress through the levels, each skill should be adapted to the demands of both solo play and your party composition, always aiming for efficient use — keeping the party alive.
 Remember, adaptability is key to mastering the White Mage role effectively.

 Important Skills and Abilities